-Through a blend of personal experience, folklore and poetry extracts, and conservation stories, Mary charts how the curlew once abundant in the UK countryside is now heading towards extinction.
+Through a blend of personal experience, folklore and poetry extracts, and conservation stories, Mary charts how the curlew, once abundant in the UK countryside, is heading towards extinction.
 Seen close-up through Mary’s lyrical writing, this large and rather plain wading bird is anything but dull.
 Named after a new moon due to its curved bill, the curlew’s “piercing, soul-aching cry – ‘curlee, curlee’” can be heard in flight as this elegant bird sweeps across windswept mud flats after digging for food.

-In Ireland, Mary meets local people saddened by the loss of the curlew with the change in farming practices that have seen peat bogs originally cut by hand now being sliced up by huge machines at an alarming rate.
+In Ireland, Mary meets local people saddened by the loss of the curlew.
+Due to changes in farming practices, peat bogs originally cut by hand are now being sliced up by huge machines at an alarming rate.
 Peat turves supply power stations and homes with an unsustainable and ‘dirty’ energy source.
-In County Leitrim Mary meets John, a National Parks & Wildlife Service ranger who says South Leitrim used to be a curlew hot spot until turf cutting and forestry devastated their habitat.
+In County Leitrim Mary meets John, National Parks & Wildlife Service Ranger, who says South Leitrim used to be a curlew hot spot until turf cutting and forestry devastated their habitat.

 In Wales, Mary tells us there were 2000 breeding curlew pairs in 1994 and now there are less than 400.
 Intensive agriculture, forestry, predation and sheep have all taken their toll.
 Sheep don’t only trample nests and over-graze – they’ve been found to eat eggs and chicks.
 In upland Wales, Mary says, wind farms can be problematic because ground-nesting birds keep at least 800 metres away from a turbine.

 In Shropshire, cutting silage in late April instead of later in the year collides with the curlew nesting season.
-But surprisingly, Mary found a more positive story on the grouse moors, more commonly known for creating a habitat that favours a single species for blood sports.
+But surprisingly, Mary found a more positive story on the grouse moors.
+More commonly known for creating a habitat that favours a single species targeted in blood sports, the moors are also popular with curlew.
 She met a grouse moor owner in Wensleydale where she recalls: “never before had I heard so many curlews bubbling and calling their name.”

-When I reviewed Mark Avery’s book Inglorious: Conflict in the Uplands, I learned about the destructive impacts of the driven grouse shooting industry on raptors and peat bogs.
+When I reviewed Mark Avery’s book Inglorious: Conflict in the Uplands, I learned about the destructive impacts of the driven grouse shooting industry on peat bogs and raptors, especially hen harriers.
 I was surprised to learn that Mary found more curlews on the grouse moors than any other habitat she visited.
-Where birds of prey are illegally persecuted on grouse moors, hen harriers in particular, curlews are beneficiaries of this control of red grouse predators because it includes foxes, stoats, weasels and crows, which eat curlew eggs and chicks.
-Curlews also benefit from the favourable heather habitat and absence of trees on grouse moors..
+Where birds of prey are illegally persecuted on grouse moors, curlews are beneficiaries of the control of foxes, stoats, weasels and crows that eat red grouse as well as curlew eggs and chicks.
+Curlews also benefit from the heather habitat and the absence of trees on grouse moors.

-Very much a conservationist than shooting supporter, Mary is concerned that if grouse shooting is banned and heather moorland is replaced by forestry or sheep grazing, curlew will lose out.
-While we need to stop labelling some animals as ‘vermin’ to be exterminated, and this even includes mountain hare and deer on grouse moors, after reading Mary’s book, I had to admit that balancing the needs of people and nature is more complicated than it first seems.
+Although she is very much a conservationist and not a shooting supporter, Mary is concerned that if grouse shooting is banned and heather moorland is replaced by forestry or sheep grazing, curlew will lose out.
+We certainly need to stop labelling some animals as ‘vermin’ to be exterminated, and this even includes mountain hare and deer on grouse moors.
+But after reading Mary’s book, I had to admit that balancing the needs of people and nature is more complicated than it first seems.

-In Curlew Moon, Mary takes us on her journey, weaving curlew ecology and behaviour, the change in agricultural practices, predation problems, and conservation stories to explain the red-listed curlew’s plight.
+In Curlew Moon, Mary takes us on a journey, weaving curlew ecology and behaviour, changes in agricultural practices, predation problems, and conservation stories to explain the red-listed curlew’s plight.
 But Curlew Moon is much more than a natural history book and conservation review.
 In showing the curlew’s cultural significance and revealing her own adoration, we too find ourselves connected to this unassuming bird.
 We want to fight for this marginalised wader caught up in society’s general dismissal of nature.

 Image credit: Eurasian Curlew by Andreas Trepte on Wikimedia [CC BY-SA 2.5 (https://creativecommons.org/licenses/by-sa/2.5)] Note: image has been cropped for use here